I wrote once before about hybrid water heaters but figured a follow up was in order given we installed one in our new (to us) home.

-From an environmental standpoint I found one study that said an average gas tank will lead to about 2000lbs of CO2 annually.
-A hybrid heater using PSE power should run between 850-1340lbs annually – a modest savings of CO2.
-On the flip side in the Midwest where coal power is heavily used you’re not likely to have any CO2 savings doing hybrid vs gas.
+From an environmental standpoint a Rheem 50 gallon gas tank will emit about 3150lbs CO2 annually (269 therms times 11.7lbs CO2/therm).
+A hybrid heater using PSE power should run between 850-1340lbs annually – a decent savings of CO2.
+On the flip side in the Midwest where coal power is heavily used you’ll have small CO2 savings doing hybrid vs gas.

 Really the big win is using solar power with the hybrid tank in which case you’re basically at zero emissions.
-But short of that its hard to justify switching from gas to hybrid electric hot water.
+But short of that, the benefit and value will vary by situation.

 Hybrid hot water heaters are the real deal as far as lowering hot water cost and environmental impact when replacing a conventional electric hot water tank.
-For those with natural gas tanks unless you’re planning on going solar, its a tough sell.
+For those with natural gas tanks unless you’re planning on going solar, its a tougher sell but worth considering.